The School of Medicine & Health Sciences is actively monitoring the coronavirus pandemic, also known as COVID-19.

 The Genomics Core facility will remain open for business for new and ongoing projects.
 However, it is taking steps to minimize person-to-person contact and to maintain a safe environment for users and staff.

 - Until further notice, it is not allowing any personal sample drop-off to core labs.
 All samples need to be submitted in the drop-off freezer.
-In case you are not familiar with the location of the drop-off freezer, feel free to email Core Director Bony DeKumar for directions.

 - All one-on-one and group meetings to discuss data analysis and project discussion will be scheduled through Zoom.